One of the collections of Climate Museum UK is songs and compositions about climate change (and the wider planetary crisis).

 It feels important to capture the musical response to the unfolding planetary emergency.
 Musicians/Artists gathered in this list might be commissioned for new works.
 Researchers might use this collection to inform research on music & arts about the environment.
 These songs can provide solace or inspiration, or be sung in protests or performances.

-Most of the songs are on the following Spotify links:
+There are 100s of songs/pieces on the following Spotify links:

 The main playlist: Climate Change